-- As built Lighting layout drawings (in .dwg format including plot of lux contours); - Appropriate Standard Construction Details (SCD's); - As Built Electrical drawings (schedules and layouts); - Exterior Lighting design report inclusive of a plot of lux levels; - Details of columns ,brackets, and lanterns. - A signed copy of the electrical test certificate for the exterior lighting installation - (A copy of the signed original will suffice); - An energy supply bill showing the account up to date . - Details of each Light in accordance with SEAI/CCMA Standardised Public Lighting Inventory Template excel spreadsheet attached inclusive of M, MF and O, (asterisk). - General date of installation of Public Lighting (year) - Circuit drawings and fuse details - Details of any warranties (inclusive of expiry dates) associated with component parts
+- As built Lighting layout drawings (in .dwg format including plot of lux contours); - Appropriate Standard Construction Details (SCD's); - As Built Electrical drawings (schedules and layouts); - Exterior Lighting design report inclusive of a plot of lux levels; - Details of columns ,brackets, and lanterns. - A signed copy of the electrical test certificate for the exterior lighting installation - (A copy of the signed original will suffice); - An energy supply bill showing the MPRN('s) associated with the development and demonstrating that the account up to date.
+Cork County Council will not be responsible for any arrears on energy costs which pertain the period in advance of the transfer date of the account post the taken-in-charge date.
+The Council will arrange the transfer the MPRN('s) within the development to the Council's Public Lighting GMPRN, which usually occurs on the 1st of the month following the request. - Details of each Light in accordance with SEAI/CCMA Standardised Public Lighting Inventory Template excel spreadsheet attached inclusive of M, MF and O, (asterisk). - General date of installation of Public Lighting (year) - Circuit drawings and fuse details - Details of any warranties (inclusive of expiry dates) associated with component parts